-This Apple Dutch Baby is such a fun way to mix up weekend breakfast or brunch!
+This Apple Dutch Baby Pancake is such a fun way to mix up weekend breakfast or brunch!
 A light and fluffy pancake topped with sweet cinnamon sugar apples.

 Making a dutch baby pancake is far easier than you think!
 Just mix up the batter, pour in a hot skillet, and bake!
 The results are if you combined a pancake or crepe with a popover.